Definition of Profit after tax

 The advantages of PAT are as follows:

-- The amount of PAT helps to know the profitability position of the business after paying off all the expenses including tax expenses.
+- The amount of PAT helps to know the profitability position of the business after paying off all the expenses, including tax expenses.

 - The amount of PAT determines the earnings available for the shareholders to be distributed as dividends.
-The higher the profit, the higher is the dividend yield.
+The higher the profit, the higher the dividend yield.

 - The share price of the business also fluctuates according to the PAT.
 A higher amount of PAT results in a high stock price.